deviun/just-mongo/README.md

 ## Switching from v1.x

-The following should be considered when upgrading the version:
+The following should be know when upgrading version:

-- It is desirable to update old models to new json schemes.
+- Better, update old models to new json schemes.
 - Old models will work in limited functionality.
 Stop working: `isValid`.

 ## Install